The Facts About Women and HIVHere are some interesting facts about HIV and women:

 - The proportion of HIV cases that are women has tripled from about eight percent to 27 percent since 1985.

 - Young women aged 25 to 44 accounted for the majority of new HIV infections among women in 2010.

 HIV and Women - What Does it Look Like in the United States?There are some disturbing trends emerging in the United States with regard to HIV and women.
 In this time of increasing HIV infection among women, young women and women of color have been the hardest hit.

-- Women of color account for 79 percent of all new infections among women 13 to 19 years of age, and 75 percent among women 20 to 24 years of age.
+- Women of color account for 82 percent of all new infections among women, of which 64 percent occur in African American women.

 - Among all HIV cases in people 13 to 19 years of age, women of color account for 50 percent of them.

 - In 2010, HIV was among the top 10 leading causes of death for African American women aged 15 to 64 and Hispanic/Latino women aged 25 to 44.

 It's obvious that women are being impacted by HIV at an alarming rate.
 But why is this?
 If HIV does not discriminate, how can these statistical differences be explained?
 The sad truth is that women are more vulnerable to HIV infection in many ways.